hase62/Neoantimon/README.md

 cd ..
 ```

+**-Download human refSeq**

-**Download human refSeq (Required for SV fusions.
-Not Required for Snv/Indel, but please download if you want to calculate Allele Specific RNA Expression using RNA bam.)**
+**Required for SV fusions.
+Not Required for Snv/Indel, but please download if you want to calculate Allele Specific RNA Expression using RNA bam.**

 Download human refSeq (GRCh38):
 ```